KUL-recon-lab/course_nucmed_tech/latex/03_photon_matter_interactions.md

 *Photon attenuation in water as a function of photon energy.
 The photo-electric component decreases approximately with {math}`(Z/E)^3` (of course, {math}`Z` is a constant here).
 The Compton components varies slowly.*
 :::

 The *linear attenuation coefficient* μ is defined as the probability of interaction per unit length (unit: cm{sup}`-1`).
-Figure [6](#fig:atten_water) shows the mass attenuation coefficients as a function of energy in water.
+[](#fig:atten_water) shows the mass attenuation coefficients as a function of energy in water.
 Multiply the mass attenuation coefficient with the mass density to obtain the linear attenuation coefficient.
 When photons are traveling in a particular direction through matter, their number will gradually decrease, since some of them will interact with an electron and get absorbed (photo-electric effect) or deviated (Compton scatter) into another direction.
 By definition, the fraction that is eliminated over distance {math}`ds` equals {math}`\mu(s) N(s)`:

 ```{math}
 :label: eq:diff_atten